Contexter/Ensemble-Service/README.md

 - **Simplifies Dependency Management**: Dependencies are managed within the Docker container, avoiding conflicts with local Python environments.
 - **Eases Onboarding**: New developers can start working on the project without complex setup procedures.
 - **Facilitates Testing and Deployment**: The same Docker setup can be used in all stages of development and deployment.
+- **Early Detection of Issues**: Setting up Docker early helps identify any compatibility issues with the containerization process before significant development effort is invested.

 ### Workflow Steps